virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/repeat-orders-python/README.md

 ![test set bar chart](test-set-bar-chart-for-compare-reordered.png)

-**Note:** The higher count of 'Not Reordered' cases compared to 'Reordered' is expected in real-world retail data.
+**📝 Note:** The higher count of 'Not Reordered' cases compared to 'Reordered' is expected in real-world retail data.
 This is often due to customers trialing new products once, purchasing long-shelf-life items, or buying in bulk (packs), which results in a lower overall reorder frequency for those specific items.

 <br>
 <br>